Homare Sawa: International career

 On 9 January 2012, Sawa was awarded the FIFA Women's World Player of the Year in Zurich, Switzerland.
-She broke Marta’s streak of 5 consecutive FIFA Women’s World Player of the Year awards, and also became the first Asian person regardless of gender to receive a major individual year-end award.

-In February of that year, Aya Miyama took over captaincy of Japan from Sawa.
+She broke Marta's streak of 5 consecutive FIFA Women's World Player of the Year awards, and also became the first Asian person regardless of gender to receive a major individual year-end award.
+In February of that year, Aya Miyama took over the captaincy of Japan from Sawa.

-At the 2012 London Olympics, Japan met the United States in the gold medal match where they were defeated 1-2.
+At the 2012 London Olympics, Japan met the United States in the gold medal match where they were defeated 2–1.
 She announced her immediate retirement from international football in August 2012.
 In October 2012, she was shortlisted for the 2012 FIFA Women's World Player of the Year, where she finished 4th place in the voting.

 Sawa returned to international competition in 2014 at the 2014 AFC Women's Asian Cup, which served as qualifiers to the 2015 FIFA Women's World Cup.
-Sawa scored Japan’s opening goal in the semifinal against China, helping Japan win 2-1 to send them to the final.
+Sawa scored Japan's opening goal in the semifinal against China, helping Japan win 2–1 to send them to the final.
 Japan went on to win the final 1–0 against Australia, claiming their first ever Asian Cup title.

-Sawa was absent for many months after Japan’s Asian Cup win, coinciding with multiple injuries.
+Sawa was absent for many months after Japan's Asian Cup win, coinciding with multiple injuries.
 In November 2014, Sawa was a member of the first round of inductees into the Asian Football Hall of Fame.
-In March 2015, Norio Sasaki left Sawa out of Japan’s squad for the 2015 Algarve Cup despite her being injury-free.
-Her exclusion from the Algarve Cup squad presented speculation that she would not be named to Japan’s World Cup roster, as the Algarve Cup was typically used as warm-up matches for major international competitions.
+In March 2015, Norio Sasaki left Sawa out of Japan's squad for the 2015 Algarve Cup despite her being injury-free.
+Her exclusion from the Algarve Cup squad presented speculation that she would not be named to Japan's World Cup roster, as the Algarve Cup was typically used as warm-up matches for major international competitions.